 He is excited to gain experience as a researcher within the area of social science and eager to get a taste of what ‘Research as a Career’ is like.
 He also relishes the opportunity to work in an academic environment alongside other like-minded individuals who are passionate about economics.

-At Motu, he worked with Arthur Grimes on a project relating to Maori wellbeing.
+At Motu, he works with Arthur Grimes on a project relating to Maori wellbeing.
 The overall aim of the project is to analyse whether Maori wellbeing varies across iwi and whether such variation can be explained by historical experiences.
 It has a particular focus on analysing the potential lingering effects that 19th century and early 20th century land losses have had on Maori wellbeing.
-Rowan is turning this project into a Masters degree at Victoria University, where he will be supervised by Arthur.
+Rowan is turning this project into a Masters degree at Victoria University, where he is supervised by Arthur.